openembroidery/teathimble/README.md

 # Teathimble
-Teathimble is a minimalistic firmware intended to control variety of stepper motor based machines.
-It runs on most AVR (so arduino as well) microcontrollers and fits into ATmega16 MCU, providing great base for many projects.
+Teathimble is a minimalistic firmware intended to control embroidery machines.
+It runs on most AVR (so arduino as well) microcontrollers and fits into ATmega32 MCU, providing great base for many projects.
 Teathimble is a trimmed fork of [Teacup](https://github.com/Traumflug/Teacup_Firmware) - lean and efficient firmware for RepRap printers by Triffid Hunter, Traumflug, jakepoz, many others.

 ## Features
 - Minimalistic code.